Minjung theology: History

-Minjung theology first began in South Korea in the 1950s and 1960s after the Korean War, and was preached in a minority of protestant churches.
-The theology gained popularity in the 1970s during the dictatorship of Park Chung-hee and the Third Republic of Korea.
-The two Protestant theologians considered to be the creators of minjung theology are Ahn Byung-mu and Suh Nam-dong, who were both Kijang pastors that joined the minjung movement after the death of Jeon Tae-il.
+Minjung theology first began in South Korea in the 1950s and 1960s after the Korean War, and was preached in a minority of Protestant churches.
+The theology gained popularity in the 1970s during the dictatorship of Park Chung Hee and the Third Republic of Korea.
+The three Protestant theologians considered to be the creators of minjung theology are Ahn Byung-mu, Suh Nam-dong, and Maria Yu, who were all Kijang pastors who joined the minjung movement after the death of Jeon Tae-il.
 Jeon Tae-il was a factory worker and union organizer who had burned himself to death along with a copy of South Korea's labor laws in an act of political and religious protest.
 In 1972, Ahn Byung-mu wrote his first article on minjung as a theological theme, which he called "Jesus and Minjung."
 A Catholic writer and artist named Kim Chi-ha is credited with inspiring much of minjung thought with graphic depictions of the Korean Christ suffering alongside the minjung.
 Ahn Byung-mu, Suh Nam-dong, Hyun Young-Hak, and Kim Yong-Bock are considered first generation minjung theologians.

 As South Korea has grown to be more a prosperous nation, later generations of minjung theologians have needed to reevaluate who are the poor and oppressed minjung of Korea.
 As such, a number of minjung theologians such as Park Soon-kyung have focused on questions of reunification with North Korea, identifying the minjung as all those oppressed in both Koreas.
 The Catholic Priests' Association for Justice (CPAJ) and Fr.
 Park Chang-Shin are associated with liberation theology in Korea.

 In the 1970s theologians began exploring the theme of minjung liberation and many were removed from their positions at universities and seminaries for coming to the defense of those who were oppressed and imprisoned by the Park Chung Hee regime and the Korean Central Intelligence Agency.
-Minjung movements that are important for understanding the Korean context include the Tonghak Peasant Revolution, the March 1st Movement, and the April Revolution.